io

 ase.io.readreturns a single Atoms object if file contains only one frame.
 This function will return a list of Atoms object. -

 write_extxyz–Write a list of Atoms object to an extxyz file.
-The exited
+The existing

 ase.io.writefunction does not support writing file if the parent directory does not exist.
 This function will overcome this problem. -